 We learned that the Visnadina:

-• is a natural molecule produced by various plants belonging to the Apiacee family, among which the visnaga stands out;
+- it is a natural molecule produced by various plants belonging to the Apiaceae family, among which visnaga stands out;

-• it has a vasodilatory action at the level of peripheral and coronary vessels and therefore favors tissue circulation;
+- it has a vasodilatory action on peripheral and coronary vessels and therefore promotes tissue blood flow;

-• It promotes the lipolytic activity of adipocytes and blood microcirculation with positive effects against cellulite.
+- promotes the lipolytic activity of adipocytes and blood microcirculation with positive effects against cellulite blemishes.

 And we also discovered the ancient medicinal uses of Ammi Visnaga, today confirmed and explained by modern science.

-Now you understand why the Visnadina is important for us at FGM04.
-From this molecule VISNA FORTE GEL It draws its main strength, which makes it so effective for revitalizing and rejuvenating the skin and fighting cellulite.
+Now you understand why Visnadina is important for us at FGM04.
+From this molecule VISNA STRONG GEL It draws its main strength from this, which makes it so effective in revitalizing and rejuvenating the skin and fighting cellulite.

 Was it difficult?
 Maybe a little, all right!
-But I am sure that as soon as you read the name of this molecule on the packaging of a product you will be rewarded by the satisfaction to know for yourself the cosmetic effects.
+But I am sure that as soon as you read the name of this molecule on the packaging of a product you will be rewarded with satisfaction to know them for yourself cosmetic effects.

-In the next article we will get acquainted with a widely used active ingredient, also in our cosmetic line: the Vanillyl Butyl Ether.
+In the next article we will get to know a very commonly used active ingredient, also in our cosmetic line: Vanillyl Butyl Ether.
 Just what we didn't know whether to invite to dinner!

 References